Bunsly/JobSpy/README.md

 ## Usage

-Visit [http://localhost:8000/docs](http://localhost:8000/docs) in your web browser to see the interactive API documentation.
+Visit [http://localhost:8000/docs](http://localhost:8000/docs) to see the interactive API documentation.

 ## FAQ